moq-wg/moq-transport/draft-lcurley-moq-transport.md

 TODO: register the URI scheme and the ALPN

-TODO: the MoQTransport spec should establish the IANA registration table for MoQtransport Streaming Formats.
-Each MoQTransport streaming format can then register its type in that table.
-The MoQT Streaming Format type MUST be carried as the leading varint in catalog track objects.
+TODO: the MoQTransport spec should establish the IANA registration table for MoQTransport Streaming Formats.
+Each MoQTransport Streaming Format can then register its type in that table.
+The MoQTransport Streaming Format type MUST be carried as the leading varint in catalog track objects.

 # Contributors
 {:numbered="false"}

 - Alan Frindell
+- Ali Begen
 - Charles Krasic
+- Christian Huitema
 - Cullen Jennings
 - James Hurley
 - Jordi Cenzano
 - Mike English
 - Will Law
-- Ali Begen